kubedb/docs/docs/guides/proxysql/tls/configure/index.md

 Bye
 ```

-The above output shows that the `ProxySQL` server is configured to TLS/SSL.
+The above output shows that the proxy server is configured to TLS/SSL.
 You can also see that the `.crt` and `.key` files are stored in `/var/lib/frontend/client/` and `/var/lib/frontend/server/` directory for client and server respectively.

 **Verify secure connection for user:**